Bone Growth and Development

 primary trabeculae are remodeled to secondary trabeculae.
 Modeling occurs peripherally.

-break down, Osteoblastsmake bone, coupled together they form a bone remodeling unit.
+Osteoclasts break down, Osteoblasts make bone, coupled together they form a bone remodeling unit.

 Structural properties: Cortical: strong, tough, axially loaded.
 Cancellous: slightly compressible, loaded in many planes